Action Fraud reported that between 1st February 2020 and 18th March 2020, Coronavirus-related frauds increased by 400%.

 Don’t be afraid to get in touch with the sender impersonated to check if the email you received is legitimate.
-Taking action may allow these organisations to make others aware of the scam.
+In doing so, you may allow these organisations to make others aware of the scam.

 ‘SMS phishing’ is similar to email phishing, but uses text messages.
 Posts are currently circulating of a smishing scam posing as the UK Government offering payment.
-The text message includes a link to a fake Gov.UK website where you can apply for funds.
-Once again, be on the look out for spelling errors, suspicious links or offers such as funding schemes that you have not heard about on the news.
+In addition, the text message includes a link to a fake Gov.UK website where you can apply for funds.
+Once again, be on the lookout for spelling errors, suspicious links or offers.
+This includes funding schemes that you have not heard about on the news.

 Be aware that there will be other types of scams out there that we haven’t listed above.
 For more information on spotting these attacks, view our guide to spotting phishing attacks.
 Download our guide to phishing attacks here.

 The National Cyber Security Centre (NCSC) has launched a Cyber Aware campaign designed to generate awareness around these scams.
 They are also offering advice and have launched a ‘Suspicious Email Reporting Service’.
 This service allows you to forward suspicious emails for checking.
 Additionally, phishing sites found hidden within the email will be shut down.

 NCSC has listed the following top five tips to stay secure online:

 - Turn on two-factor authentication for important accounts